TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/vnet-issues-configuring-azure-vnet-peering.md

 ## **Recommended Steps**

-1. The user setting up this configuration must set **Network Contributor** permissions on both subscriptions.
+1. The user setting up this configuration must set **Network Contributor** permissions on both subscriptions

-2. Visit this [resource](https://docs.microsoft.com/azure/virtual-network/create-peering-different-subscriptions) to resolve this issue when both VNets are Azure Resource Managers (ARMs).
+2. [Learn how](https://docs.microsoft.com/azure/virtual-network/create-peering-different-subscriptions) to resolve this issue when both VNets are Azure Resource Managers (ARMs).

-3. Visit this [resource](https://docs.microsoft.com/azure/virtual-network/create-peering-different-deployment-models-subscriptions) to resolve this issue when VNets are in different deployment models.
+3. [Learn how](https://docs.microsoft.com/azure/virtual-network/create-peering-different-deployment-models-subscriptions) to resolve this issue when VNets are in different deployment models

 4. If the VNets are in different subscriptions, and the subscriptions are associated with different **Azure Active Directory** tenants, complete the following steps before continuing with the Azure documentation: